dgurudot/tg/help/en_US/PRIVACY.md

 **_In Short:_** _We may use cookies and other tracking technologies to collect and store your information._

 We may use cookies and similar tracking technologies (like web beacons and pixels) to access or store information.
-Specific information about how we use such technologies and how you can refuse certain cookies is set out in our Cookie Policy.
+We use analytics tools to understand how our Services are used.
+You can refuse or delete cookies through your browser settings, and Section 11 explains how, although refusing cookies may limit some features.